alopatindev/alopatindev.github.io/_drafts/career-shift-time.markdown

 categories: career
 ---

-That might looks funny for some people but I'm thinking about my next major career change for a long time (about two years now).
+That might sounds funny to some people but I'm thinking about my next major career change for a long time (about two years now).

 My career history is pretty short:

 - started as a QA guy in a small game development company
 - quickly shifted to Software Engineering
 - eventually got hired by [Electronic Arts](http://www.ea.com), still working there

+I want to share with you some things that affect my choice in the upcoming career change.

 ### Organizational Culture